 There may be a need for surgery to treat an automobile injury if you have severe damage to your bones or soft tissues.
 Initially, you can expect to try non-surgical therapies to reduce pain and help you heal, but if they aren’t effective, you may be a candidate for surgery.

-The team at the University Pain Medicine Center offers several surgical treatments, including spine surgery, to repair damage and keep you fit and active.
+The team at the University Pain and Spine Center offers several surgical treatments, including spine surgery, to repair damage and keep you fit and active.
 They use minimally invasive techniques that require only small incisions and cause less trauma to your body.

 If you do need surgery, your physician continues to monitor your care after the procedure.
 They provide customized, post-surgical pain management therapies to help you heal fully and without pain.

-Contact the University Pain Medicine Center office nearest you by phone or with the online booking system for automobile injury treatment today.
+Contact the University Pain and Spine Center office nearest you by phone or with the online booking system for automobile injury treatment today.